Many people in Ireland believe the 'Sunny South East' is

 mankind and then Pirates Cove for some Crazy Golf.

-A new and exciting attraction to Courtown is the
+A new and exciting attraction to Courtown is the Sea Safari. sure to delight teenagers in particular.

 15 minutes drive away is the large town of Gorey, which has many supermarkets, restaurants and family run shops,